In This Article

 Inflation-linked bonds, also known as I Bonds, are considered ideal investments during hyperinflation.
 These bonds offer variable interest rates that are tied to the inflation rate.

-This means that as inflation rises, the interest rate on the bond increases as well.
+This means that when inflation surges, the interest rate on the bond increases as well.
 Investing in I Bonds can help preserve portfolio value and maintain buying power during inflation.

 They act as a valuable inflation hedge, ensuring that your investments keep up with rising prices.
 Treasury Inflation-Protected Securities (TIPS) are another type of inflation-linked bond that can offer similar benefits during periods of hyperinflation.